jahanvisharma-dotcom/CPP-programs/README.md

 18)	Program to use switch statement.
 Display Monday to Sunday.
 19)	Program to display arithmetic operator using switch case.
 20) Program to swap two values using functions.
+21) Program to calculate area of a circle using functions